canonical/saml-integrator-operator/docs/tutorial/getting-started.md

 ## Deploy this charm

-The charm will the deployed in a new model named `saml`:
+The charm will the deployed in a new model named `saml-tutorial`:

 ```
 # Add the model
-juju add-model saml
+juju add-model saml-tutorial

 # Deploy the charm
 juju deploy saml-integrator